KomMonitor/web-client/README.md

 This section contains information for developers.

 ### How to Contribute
 The technical lead of the whole [KomMonitor](http://kommonitor.de) spatial data infrastructure currently lies at the Bochum University of Applied Sciences, Department of Geodesy.
 We invite you to participate in the project and in the software development process.
-If you are interested, please contact any of the persons listed in the [Contact section](#contact):
+If you are interested, please contact any of the persons listed in the [Contact section](#contact)

+### Hints on how to integrate a new Module
+TODO

+Things to mention:
+- hierarchical code structure
+   - put new module where it is integrated within the application
+- how to write module, controller and template
+- how to take care of dependency injection (inject angular-internal modules as well as other depending app modules in new module; inject new module in HTML and module of superior module where it shall be placed)
+- add new codefiles to build tools etc. (beware of order of integration with regard to what module depends on what other module etc.)
+- how to add new libraries and integrate them to build tools
+- ...

+`MAYBE AS SEPARATE DOCUMENTATION TO KEEP THIS REDME SHORT`

 ### Branching
 The `master` branch contains latest stable releases.
 The `develop` branch is the main development branch that will be merged into the `master` branch from time to time.
 Any other branch focuses certain bug fixes or feature requests.